oldD0g/budget-analysis/README.md

 +----------+---------+------+-----+---------+----------------+
 3 rows in set (0.00 sec)
 ```
+# Notes
 The main table for storing transaction data is called "transactions".
 It can be used to store transactions from multiple sources, e.g. a credit
 card and a transaction account, so that your overall expenditure is analysed
 regardless of where the expense is listed.
+In fact, it doesn't currently
+support separate tables.

+(Note: This script has been replaced by the setup.php code)
-The script "make-db-v2.sh" will create the database and tables for you.
+The script "make-db-v2.sh" can create the database and tables for you.
 You need to edit the passwords and usernames to suit.
 Once you have done that, edit the file db-settings.php in this directory,
 and rename it to "db.php" so it will be included by the other code to allow
 it to access your new database.

+# Getting Started Using the System
+At the bottom of each page, there are a set of buttons to control the
+system.
+A good starting point will be "Upload data".
+Data is expected to be comma separated, in the form:

+date,amount,description

+Once you have some data loaded, you will want to browse through it and
+identify some common transactions, to add categories and strings to match
+those categories.
+For instance, if you often buy take away food at "BACKOFBEYOND GRILL", you will probably
+want to click "Edit categories" and create a category called "Takeaway".
+Then click
+"Edit category guesses" and set up "BACKOFBEYOND GRILL" as a string for "Takeaway".
+To apply that to your imported data, you can then click on "Re-apply guesses".
+"Re-apply guesses" can be run anytime and will only alter the category of transactions
+that are "Uncategorised".

-## Todo:
+# Todo:

 * Allow more date oriented analysis:
 * Better datepicker which allows you to just go back a single month rather than a whole year